cupumelody/Serverless-App-Save-Guts/Instructions/Stage4.md

 <br>
 Under resource name enter `petcuddleotron`.
 <br>
-Make sure that `Configure as proxy resource` is **NOT** ticked - this forwards everything as is, through to a lambda function, because we want some control, we **DONT** want this ticked lad.
+Make sure that `Configure as proxy resource` is **NOT** ticked - this forwards everything as is, through to a lambda function, because we want some control, we **DONT** want this ticked.
 <br>
 Towards the bottom **MAKE SURE TO TICK** `Enable API Gateway CORS`.
 <br>